Assessment and Intervention: Bipolar Disorder

 Coding and Documentation: Appropriate coding assists in determining treatment options.

 Refer: If applicable, refer the member to a mental health professional.
-You may also refer the member to Molina Healthcare’s Case Management services for additional assistance.
+You may also refer the member to Molina Complete Care’s care management services for additional assistance.

 Bipolar Disorder, current episode depressed, mild: F31.31